 Manuscript assessment has undergone major changes with the growth of submissions, various diverse topics of research, and the demand for stricter evaluation standards.
 With the explosion of global research output, editorship has a huge challenge— maintaining proper quality and consistency within manuscripts while keeping up with the fast pace observed in publishing demands.

-This is where Artificial Intelligence comes in as the transformative force.
+This is where AI comes in as the transformative force.
 Leaning on advancements in machine learning and natural language processing, AI tools can now assist at almost every step of the editorial process.
 AI promises to streamline editorial workflows while maintaining high standards of quality and integrity.

 Why is AI in Manuscript Checking Gaining Popularity?